 Northport real estate is some of the most expensive in Alabama, although Northport house values don't compare to the most expensive real estate in the U.S.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Northport is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Northport is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Northport who work in office and administrative support (11.09%), sales jobs (10.87%), and management occupations (10.00%).
+There are especially a lot of people living in Northport who work in sales jobs (11.61%), office and administrative support (10.49%), and teaching (9.80%).

-Northport is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Northport doesn't have a public transportation system that people use for their commute.

-The education level of Northport citizens is very high relative to the national average among all cities (21.84%): 34.49% of adults in Northport have a bachelor's degree or even advanced degree.
+The population of Northport is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.45% of adults in Northport have a bachelor's degree or even advanced degree.

 Northport is a very ethnically-diverse city.
 The people who call Northport home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Northport residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Northport include Irish, German, Scottish, and British.
+Important ancestries of people in Northport include English, German, Scottish, and Scots-Irish.